Functional reducts of Boolean algebras: Background

-Note that not every first order definable function is a term function: if we consider any lattice as a $\wedge$-semilattice, then the operation $\vee$ is first order definable, but it is not a term function in the $\wedge$-semilattice.
+Note that not every first-order definable function is a term function: if we consider any lattice as a $\wedge$-semilattice, then the operation $\vee$ is first-order definable (see Lemma \ref{ketvalt}), but it is not a term function in the $\wedge$-semilattice.